adrienchaton/neural_granular_synthesis/index.md

 ### NEURAL DRUM MACHINE

 Using a model with sequential embedding and conditioning trained over the *8  Drums* dataset classes, we can sample structured one-shot audio clips for each of the drum classes.
 Since its embedding is continuous, we can explore a great diversity of sounds.
-Once the samples are chosen, they can be played-back in realtime with a 8-track step sequencer, without having an actual sample library but only a generative neural network.
+Moreover, we can alternatively sample random paths to explore other spectro-temporal dynamics.
+Once the samples are chosen, they can be played-back in realtime with a 8-track step sequencer, without having an actual sample library but only a generative neural network to write the buffers.